 Directed by Izumi Funasaki

-Do you come across anyone who is not just a friend but has helped you reinventing yourself?
-You might be nodding in support or opposite but get ready to experience an emotional tale of two souls breaking and rising their way out in this outstanding short movie.
+Do you come across anyone who is not just a friend but has helped you reinvent yourself?

-It’s a simple story of junior high school friendship that the director Izumi Funasaki has presented based on her own experience.
-Teenage days is quite a complex phase that we all eagerly wait to arrive and tastes the very good and worst of it.
-Some experiences mature us early and some make a lasting impression for a lifetime, which you will realize and feel in one such crucial scene that helped the lead protagonists to break their barriers.
+Run Through The Night is a simple story of high school friendship that the director Izumi Funasaki has presented based on her own experience.
+Teenage days are quite a complex phase that all of us eagerly await to arrive and we experience both the good and bad of it.
+Some experiences mature us early and some make a lasting impression for a lifetime; which one will realize and feel in many scenes of the film, when the lead protagonists break their invisible psychological barriers.

 In the introductory scene, we see a nervous and very cautious Mikage who strives to find solace in her school’s infirmary than attending her classes.
 At the very first glance, I felt that there is a Mikage in most of us, always investing effort to impress our parents and irrelevant others ignoring their inner call.
 We see this extremely introverted teenager being comfortable in her cocoon out of an unknown fear.